-There is a trend for states to pass legislation mandating coverage of telepractice.
-Generally, the mandates require health insurers, subscription plans, and health maintenance organizations to cover the cost of health care services provided through telepractice on the same basis as those provided through in-person visits.
+Some states have passed insurance/parity laws (i.e., legislation mandating coverage of telepractice).
+Generally, the mandates require health insurers and health maintenance organizations to cover the cost of health care services provided through telepractice on the same basis as those provided through in-person visits.
 Insurers may reimburse for telepractice in states without mandates; however, given the variability of state requirements, the practitioner should first check with the payer and state regulations, if available.
 See ASHA’s resource on

-Medicare reimburses some telemedicine providers for specific services under specified conditions, but audiologists and speech-language pathologists and other rehabilitation professionals are not presently included in legislation as eligible providers.
-ASHA and other organizations have been actively lobbying for legislation to expand eligibility to include audiologists and speech-language pathologists among others.
+Medicare reimburses some providers for specific telepractice services under specified conditions, but audiologists, SLPs, and other rehabilitation professionals are not presently included in legislation as eligible providers.
+ASHA and other organizations have been actively lobbying for legislation to expand eligibility to include audiologists and SLPs, among others.

 Medicaid is a federal/state entitlement program for low-income individuals and families.
 Each state

-- chooses the type, amount, duration, and scope of services,
+- chooses the type, amount, duration, and scope of services; and

 - sets the rate of payment for services.